 The Warmth of Korean Hospitality

-Greetings from South Korea!
-It is hard to imagine that a year ago I was finishing writing my first undergraduate thesis for my East Asian studies major at DePauw, waiting to hear my fate as the programs I applied for took their time in selecting their applicants.
-After a long winter and a lot of waiting, my life changed as I received notification that I had been lucky enough to be granted a Fulbright English Teaching Assistantship (ETA) in South Korea.
+My life changed when I received notification that I had been lucky enough to be granted a Fulbright English Teaching Assistantship (ETA) in South Korea.
 I looked forward to the great adventure I was soon to embark on in Asia for a second time.

-And an adventure it has been!
-I arrived in South Korea on July 1st, 2011 and started the 7 week intensive orientation program Fulbright Korea requires of its ETAs.
+And what an adventure it was!
+I arrived in South Korea on July 2011 and started the 7 week intensive orientation program Fulbright Korea requires of its ETAs.
 There we learned Korean for 4 hours a day, 5 days a week and went to lectures on everything ranging from education techniques and theory to Korean culture and issues.
-There many of us became close and have built a tightly knit Fulbright Korea network.
-I often visit my friends all over the Korean peninsula now.
+Many of us became close and built a tightly knit Fulbright Korea network, and I would often visit my friends all over the Korean peninsula.

-I was placed at a co-ed middle school in a smaller industrial city named Gumi in Gyeongsangbuk Province and I love it.
-I currently live with a host family and have enjoyed my time teaching, interacting with the people of Gumi and traveling.
-At school I have about 350 students who I see only once a week; however, my time with them is fun, exciting and enjoyable .
-I have certainly felt the warmth of my middle school and host family’s welcome and consider myself very lucky.
-I spend a lot of my free time with my host family as well as traveling a bit to see friends.
-I will be teaching a winter camp in January and then I will have the opportunity to continue my Korean language education in February in Seoul.
-My grant year ends in July, but I might have the opportunity to renew for a second year.
+I was placed at a co-ed middle school in a smaller industrial city named Gumi in Gyeongsangbuk Province.
+I loved it.
+I lived with a host family and enjoyed my time teaching, interacting with the people of Gumi and traveling.
+At school, I had about 350 students who I saw only once a week; however, my time with them was fun and exciting.
+I also taught a winter camp and haf the opportunity to continue my Korean language education in in Seoul.